 Practical Welding and Body Work

 Some tips and techniques to help with automotive welding repairs.
 If you are thinking about restoring a car then hopefully this section might provide a little inspiration.
-If you are half way through then I've tried to include as much practical advice as I can.
+I've written up a couple of complete restorations with more tips - Renault 4, Renault 5, and Aston Martin V8 restorations are the more comprehensive ones.

 Replacing a floor panel